blueturtleai/gimp-stable-diffusion/README.md

 **Will GIMP 3 be supported?**
 Yes, the plugin will be ported to GIMP 3.

-**Does it run locally?** The honest answer is: I don't know.
-I don't have a local GPU, so I can't try it.
-But I'm pretty sure, there are experts out there who will try it and make a local version available, if it's possible to run it locally.
+**Does it run locally?** According to Google it should be possible to run the notebook locally.
+As I don't have a local GPU, I can't try it myself.
+IF you give it a try, I would be happy to know, if it really works.

 **Will In-/Out-Painting be supported?** I first need to check the details and see what's possible.
 So, unfortunately I can't promise it currently.